ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/indexes/creating-and-deploying.js.markdown

 ##### Deploy multiple indexes
 ---

-* Use `ExecuteIndexes()` or `IndexCreation.CreateIndexes()` to deploy multiple indexes.
+* Use `executeIndexes()` or `IndexCreation.createIndexes()` to deploy multiple indexes.

-* The `IndexCreation.CreateIndexes` method attempts to create all indexes in a single request.
+* The `IndexCreation.createIndexes` method attempts to create all indexes in a single request.
-  If it fails, it will repeat the execution by calling the `Execute` method for each index, one by one,
+  If it fails, it will repeat the execution by calling the `execute` method for each index, one by one,
   in separate requests.

 * The following examples deploy indexes `Ordes/ByTotal` and `Employees/ByLastName` to the default database defined in your _DocumentStore_ object.